ACookson95/etr-media-productions/src/content/pageData/about.md

     image: ../images/media.jpeg
 about:
   - title: More About 3TR
-    text: 3RT Media was built around the idea that each step that we take and each decision we make truly reveals who we are and what we believe.
-It is when our actions prove our beliefs that our client base or ‘audience’ is willing to buy our products and services because their beliefs are similar to ours.
-Our mission is to help you as a company connect with your clients on a more personal level, and then show them what you have to offer.
-We bring your products and services to life, highlighting your customer’s lifestyle through customized videos created specifically for you and your company.
+    text: 3RT Media was built around the belief that each stride we take and every choice we make reflects our identity and values.
+It is when we share the stories that shaped who we are today, that we have the opportunity to truly impact our audience’s life.
+Our mission is to enable your company to forge deeper connections with your clients, crafting a more personal relationship with those you wish to serve.
+Let 3TR Media help you, by bringing your products and services to life through tailor-made videos, meticulously crafted for you and your brand.
     image: ../images/about-banner.png
 ---